anyaschukin/N-Puzzle/README.md

 ## Puzzle

 Find a valid sequence of moves to reach the solved state, a.k.a the "snail solution".
+The empty tile is always at the end of the snail.

 <img src="https://github.com/anyaschukin/N-Puzzle/blob/master/img/puzzle.png" width="320">